TyeMcQueen/terraform-google-certificate-map-simple/README.md

       dns_name  = "my-domain.com."
     }

-You can use the created certificate map via the output variable `cert-map` which will be an empty list if `map-name` was left empty or a list containing a single certificate map resource otherwise:
+You can use the created certificate map via the output variable `map1` which will be a 0- or 1-entry list containing the resource record of the created certificate map.

     resource "google_compute_target_https_proxy" "my-https" {
       # ...
-      certificate_map   = module.my-cert-map.cert-map[0].id
+      certificate_map   = module.my-cert-map.map1[0].id
     }

 For DNS-authorized certs created by this module, the hostname must be a